PJasiczek/OpenGL/README.md

 # OpenGL
-> This repository contains programs forming wire shapes by using Open Graphics Library
+> This repository contains programs forming wire, solid shapes by using Open Graphics Library.

 ## Table of contents
 * [Technologies](#technologies)